containerization-team-cems-eks/EventSphere/ARCHITECTURE.md

      - Runs tests for all services (auth, event, booking, frontend)
      - Lints code with ESLint
      - Builds frontend to verify compilation
+   - **Docker Build Job**:
+     - Builds all service images to validate they build successfully
+     - Does not push images (validation only)
    - **Kubernetes Validation Job**:
      - Generates Kubernetes manifests from templates
      - Validates with kube-linter (v0.6.5) for best practices
      - Scores with kube-score (v1.18.0) for security and reliability
-   - **Docker Build & Scan Job**:
-     - Builds Docker images for all services
-     - Scans images with Trivy for vulnerabilities
-     - Uploads scan results to GitHub Security tab
    - **Helm Validation Job**:
      - Validates Helm charts for syntax and best practices
    - **Kyverno Policy Check Job**: